-It was a rainy trick-or-treat night in Pittsburgh.
-If you’re like me, you’ve got half a bag of candy that didn’t get passed out, and you know it will only hinder your efforts to get or stay healthy and/or lose weight.
+The season is upon us once again.
+If you're like me, you buy way more candy than you'll ever pass out, and now you've got half a bag of leftover Halloween candy, and you know it will only hinder your efforts to get or stay healthy.
 What to do?
 Never fear!
-I’ve got some ideas for you!
+I've got some ideas for you!

 "I can't get rid of those Snickers bars!
 They're my favorite!"

-If you find you’re thinking similar thoughts, consider the following:
+If you find you're thinking similar thoughts, try answering the following questions:

 - What is your health or wellness goal?